kubickipi314/SeminarPresentations/README.md

 # SeminarPresentations
-Graph theory and algorithmics presentation made in Ipe
+Graph theory and algorithmics presentations made in Ipe